NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 If a device knows its cell tower, it is normally safe to assume that it has an internet connection to request the approximate location from the cloud.
 This allows to offload expensive calculations to the cloud and reduce the resource usage on the device.

-In the nRF Asset Tracker, whenever a device reports a GPS fix, the position is stored together with the cell ID.
+In the nRF Asset Tracker, whenever a device reports a GNSS fix, the position is stored together with the cell ID.
 An up-to-date cell location database independent of a third-party API is built over time.
 This database is used as the primary means of geolocating cells in the nRF Asset Tracker.
 The third-party API will be called (if it is enabled) only if a cell has not been geolocated by a device previously.